lukesampson/concfg/README.md

 ## Install

-If you have [Scoop](https://scoop.sh), you can install concfg with:
+If you have [Scoop], you can install concfg with:

 ```
 scoop install concfg